 America's civil rights leader Joseph Lowery dies, aged 98

-The Reverend Joseph Lowery, a key ally of Martin Luther King in the U.S. civil rights movement of the 1960s, died on Friday at age of 98, the King Center for Nonviolent Social Change said in a twitter post.
+The Reverend Joseph Lowery, a key ally of Martin Luther King in the U.S. civil rights movement of the 1960s, died late on Friday at the age of 98, his family said in a statement.

-Lowery was a former president of the Southern Christian Leadership Conference, an Atlanta-based civil rights organization formed in 1957 by Martin Luther King Jr. and other leaders as bus boycotts across the South signaled a new era in the movement for racial equality.
-Lowery served 20 years as president of the Southern Christian Leadership Conference, which played a major role in breaking down segregation, before stepping down in 1998.
-He had retired from the pulpit in 1997.
-But, he had continued working for racial equality into his 90s.
+Lowery co-founded the Southern Christian Leadership Conference with King and other black ministers in 1957, to fight segregation across the U.S. South.
+He served for 20 years as its president before stepping down in 1998.
+He continued working for racial equality into his 90s.

+He spoke against South African apartheid, sought better conditions in U.S. jails, pushed for more economic opportunities for minorities, promoted AIDS education and railed against what he saw as government indifference toward the lower classes.
+Lowery was married to Evelyn Gibson Lowery, who shared his activism, for 63 years before her death in 2013.
+The Lowery Institute, now known as the Joseph and Evelyn Lowery Institute for Justice & Human Rights, was founded in his honor in 2001 and he was a member of its board.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)